Orange-OpenSource/ods-flutter/README.md

 **Want to check the demo app rendering on web?**

 It is publicly hosted on GitHub Pages at https://orange-opensource.github.io/ods-flutter/, and can also be run locally.

+## Bugs and feature requests

+Have a bug or a feature request?
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/Orange-OpenSource/ods-flutter/issues/new/choose).

 ## Copyright and license